William-Adolphe Bouguereau: In literature

 In The King in Yellow, by Robert W. Chambers, he is mentioned in various tales as a teacher at the École des Beaux-Arts.

 In Sir Arthur Conan Doyle's novel The Sign of the Four (1890), the character Mr Sholto remarks, "there cannot be the least question about the Bouguereau.
 I am partial to the modern French school."

+In the Pulitzer Prize winning novel The Age of Innocence, Edith Wharton parenthetically described the audacity of a nouveau riche family to hang a "much-discussed nude of Bouguereau" in their Fifth Avenue mansion where ladies walking to a ballroom might see it.